jasnoorvirk26/SuperstoreSalesAnalysis/README.md

 The SQL analysis includes data cleaning and various queries for detailed analysis.
 All SQL queries and procedures are contained in the `Superstore-Sales-SQL-Analysis.sql` file.

 ### Data Cleaning
-- **Data Cleaning**: The dataset was cleaned using SQL to handle issues such as missing values, duplicates, and inconsistencies.
+- **Data Cleaning**: The dataset was cleaned using SQL to handle issues such as duplicates, and inconsistencies.
 This ensured that the analysis was based on accurate and reliable data.

 ### SQL Queries and Data Cleaning
 The `Superstore-Sales-SQL-Analysis.sql` file includes: